 Marine Fisheries Research

 There are many aspects of fisheries biology, ecology, and oceanography that are poorly understood and yet crucial to an accurate understanding of how fishing and other human activities affect the marine ecosystem and how best to manage fishing activity.
-The manner in which natural and anthropogenic variations in fisheries landings relate to one another and to biotic and abiotic factors is difficult to interpret without adequate data.
 Working together, fishermen can combine their skills and knowledge with the tools and techniques employed by scientists to conduct field research aimed at filling gaps in our knowledge and providing managers with sound science on which to base management decisions.
+The Marine Fisheries Research program conducts research on a broad array of topics, including fishing gear design, environmental and climate effects on fish/invertebrate distribution, fisheries habitat investigations, and marine mammal/fisheries interactions.

 Environmental Effects on Distribution of Squid and Finfish